chayre/chess/README.md

    Attributes:
      super
    Methods:
-     # Defines the unique moveset and icon for Knight instances
+     # Defines the unique moveset and icon for Pawn instances
      def initialize(color, position)
-     # Altered method to account for unique knight movement (can't make multiple moves in a line)
+     # Altered method to account for unique pawn movement (can only move forward, capture diagonally)
      def find_possible_moves(positions)
  ```